 Theocracy provides examples of:

-- Epic Rocking: Every album features at least one song over ten minutes long.
+- Epic Rocking: Every album features at least one song over nine minutes long.

 - "I Am" Song: "I AM."
 Exactly What It Says on the Tin.
 Almost every sentence begins with "I am."

 - Longest Song Goes Last: The title track from Mirror of Souls wraps up the album.
 Averted with As the World Bleeds, where the longest song is the first track.

 - Lyrical Cold Open: The last three tracks of As The World Bleeds: "Altar to the Unknown God," "Light of the World" and the title track.

 - The "Christmas Medley."

 - "Theocrapella," the B-side from the "Wages of Sin" single.
 It is a medley of the vocal tracks from several of the songs off Mirror of Souls.

 - Metal Scream: Twenty seconds in to "Laying the Demon to Rest."

 - New Sound Album: Due to the the lack of a complete lineup prior to the release of As the World Bleeds, every album so far has had a distinctly new sound when compared with its predecessors.